CIN: L35923HR1950PLC001614 TO THE MEMBERS:-

 FOREIGN EXCHANGE EARNING AND OUTGO

-To the best of knowledge and belief and according to the information and explanationsobtained by them your Directors make the following statement in terms of Section134(3)(c) of the Companies Act 2013 that: I. In the preparation of the Annual Accountsfor the year ended 31st March 2016 the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any; II.The directors had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fair viewof the state of affairs of the Company as at 31st March 2016 and of the loss of theCompany for that period;
+To the best of knowledge and belief and according to the information and explanationsobtained by them your Directors make the following statement in terms of Section134(3)(c) of the Companies Act 2013 that: I. In the preparation of the Annual Accountsfor the year ended 31st March 2017 the applicable accounting standards havebeen followed along with proper explanation relating to material departures if any; II.The directors had selected such accounting policies and applied them consistently and madejudgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company as at 31st March 2017 and of the profit of theCompany for the year ended on that date.

 V. The Directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and were operatingeffectively; and VI.
 The Directors had devised proper system to ensure compliance with theprovisions of all applicable laws and that such systems were adequate and operatingeffectively.